 We are guided by the following principles:

 We focus on all areas of data protection and privacy research.
-Among our main areas of interest are empirical research on privacy issues; privacy governance and regulation in the EU; global flows of data; reconciling law enforcement and privacy interests; privacy challenges posed by new technologies; comparative research on privacy in different regions; jurisprudential issues of privacy protection; and many others.
+Among our main areas of interest are empirical research on privacy issues; privacy governance and regulation in the EU; global flows of data; reconciling law enforcement and privacy interests; privacy challenges posed by new technologies such as Artificial Intelligence and Machine Learning; comparative research on privacy in different regions; jurisprudential issues of privacy protection; and many others.

-In particular, the BPH seeks to serve as a source of expertise for EU policymakers and a venue where they can engage in reasoned, non-political discourse on the growing number of complex issues in this field.
+In particular, the BPH seeks to serve as a source of expertise for EU policymakers and a venue where different stakeholders can engage in reasoned, non-political discourse on the growing number of complex issues in this field.

 Professor Haksoo Ko, Visiting Scholar 2016